The Unknown Probe:

 Convoys carrying the Unknown Probe will usually have a Python called “Military Transport” and various strange comms chatter, as well as Anacondas of varying combat ranks.
 The convoy will most often also carry Meta Alloys and Reactive Armour.

 As well as this Probes and Thargoids Sensors can also be found in Non-human signal sources, although this isn’t the safest way Tom aqquire them.
 As Thargoid Vessles will most likely try to kill you.
+Non-Human Signal Sources Threat 5, and 2, found around Ammonia worlds in the Pleiades will have a high chance of a Thargoid Probe.

 They have also been found orbiting planets with ammonia atmospheres in the Pleiades Sector, at locations marked as Anomalous Signals with Threat Level 2, the specific list of systems and bodies (with distance from Merope) is as follows: